wridgeu/chrome-extension-bsky-fav-mc/README.md

 - Load the unpacked extension and open `https://bsky.app/saved`.
 - Confirm the toolbar icon turns blue and shows the saved post count.
 - Middle-click saved post cards to verify they open in new tabs.
+- Verify that saved posts containing quoted/reposted content are counted as one post (not two).
 - Navigate to `https://bsky.app/` or another site in the same tab; icon should reset to gray with no badge.
 - Navigate back to `/saved` without refreshing; icon should update automatically with the correct count.
 - Scroll to load more saved posts; count and badge update accordingly.